 You may have a good idea of everyone and what they matter to you?
 But what about the rest of the team.
 You have to keep in mind the various people who will benefit from your success and not forget those who took the risk when you started your journey.

 There are so many stakeholders and not just the boos.
-All has to be effective and bring forth results to sustain success.
+All have to be effective and bring forth results to sustain success.
 So how can content marketing support?
 What are your promises?
 Make the business case study available to the team so they also know what is expected of them.
 You would be better if you share presentations and team goals.

 Who are the members of the dream team?
 Who is your leader?
 What is the matter everyone is focusing on?
 How well everyone communicates?
 That should as simple as sharing a simple organogram and a bunch of invitations to Slack.